pachyderm/docs/content/latest/troubleshooting/pipeline-troubleshooting.md

 #### Recourse

-When a Pachyderm cluster reaches a certain scale, you need to adjust the default parameters provided for certain `etcd` flags.
+When a MLDM cluster reaches a certain scale, you need to adjust the default parameters provided for certain `etcd` flags.
 Depending on how you deployed Pachyderm, you need to either edit the `etcd` `Deployment` or `StatefulSet`.